3DCP-TUe/DFC.data/README.md

 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+To view a copy of this license, visit <http://creativecommons.org/licenses/by-sa/4.0/>.

 ### Source code

-The source code (e.g., MATLAB files and Python scripts) is licensed under the GNU General Public License version 3.0.
+The software components are licensed under the GNU General Public License version 3.0.

 Copyright (c) 2024-2025 [3D Concrete Printing Research Group at Eindhoven University of Technology](https://www.tue.nl/en/research/research-groups/structural-engineering-and-design/3d-concrete-printing)

-3D Sneak Peek is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0 as published by the Free Software Foundation.
+3D Sneak Peek contains free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0 as published by the Free Software Foundation.

-3D Sneak Peek is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The software components are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with 3D Sneak Peek; If not, see <http://www.gnu.org/licenses/>.